 To the inexperienced seeker it might appear that to give primacy to peace of mind is to advocate a kind of escapism, or perhaps a stoical resignation, unemotional and indifferent.
 But to think in this way is to be misled; peace is based on a positive striving not indifference.

 “For peace implies not mere negative absence of disturbing desires and passions nor even merely the masterful control of them, but chiefly the right direction of them” (Channing)

 Yet we know we are making progress when we are able to bring an added harmony to life.
 We are on the path to peace when inner conflict begins to fade, when hungry ambition begins to give way to contentment, when we are naturally tolerant of difference, when we begin to feel the great power of gentleness and simplicity, when we remain calm, retaining our poise in the face of adversity.
 And what a blessing it is to be able to retire into the rejuvenating silence of peace within whenever the demands of life leave us in need of refreshment.
 To succeed in maintaining a measure of inner peace proves that we have gathered wide experience in previous lives and are now ready to make further progress.
-And after all, who among men can know that this is not the life in which the victory will be won?
+And who knows, this may be the life in which our inner peace brings to us our final victory.